dchambers/composerjs/README.md

 Notice how in the handler example above, the properties can optionally come from remote parts of the model.

-#### Interacting With Optional Nodes
+#### Interacting With Nodes

-Now, although `model.node` can be navigated to immediately, the node won't effectively exist (e.g. `get()` can't be invoked yet) until the model has been sealed and `create()` has been invoked.
+Now, although `model.node` can be navigated to immediately, the node won't effectively exist (e.g. `get()` can't be invoked yet) until the model has been sealed.

-There are precisely three methods available for use with optional nodes, that can be used once the model has been sealed:
+There are precisely three methods available for use with nodes, that can be used once the model has been sealed:

   * `exists()` (whether the node currently exists or not)
   * `create()` (causes the node to come into existence)
   * `dispose()` (causes the node to cease existing)

+If you'd prefer the node not to exist at the point `seal()` is invoked, you can instead use `addDisabledNode()` to create the node, and then invoke `create()` on the node when you're ready for it to come into existence.

 ### Node Lists